viky1sr/attribute-_reactPHP/readME.md

 ## Server

-The `server` directory contains files and scripts related to server configuration and execution.
+The `php server` directory contains files and scripts related to server configuration and execution.

 ### Server Script